 Kratom is a controversial drug in the United States.
 The Food and Drug Administration (FDA) has consistently reported concerns about the substance and how it is marketed in the U.S. The most recent was issued in September 2018, which reiterated that there are no known medical benefits to kratom, especially when the drug is applied to withdrawing from opioid addiction, which is one of the most common applications of this naturally occurring drug.

 The origins of powdered or dried kratom is a tree in Southeast Asia, whose scientific name is Mitragyna speciosa.
-The leaves of this tree have mind-altering effects similar to opioid drugs, although the chemical that causes these effects is not technically an opioid but a substance called mitragynine, which has analgesic properties.
+The leaves from this tree contain a chemical called mitragynine, which has opiate-like effects.
+In some preparations, kratom can have mild stimulant effects.

 Technically, kratom is not illegal in the U.S. Although several states and cities have restricted its sale or outright banned it, and the U.S Food and Drug Administration (FDA) has restricted the import of this drug, the substance has no specific federal bans.
 Kratom is sold primarily online, but it may be found in supplement stores or headshops.
 It has been touted as a treatment for various conditions, such as: